abiosoft/caddy-exec/README.md

 ```

-2. As an handler within a route for commands that get triggered by an http endpoint.
+As an handler within a route.

 ```jsonc